 The temple gives you the best 360 degree views of the city and it's best to go either at sunrise or sunset.
 It's accessed by a small narrow road on south side of the hill, or by walking up the 365 step path to the east entrance.
 To get to the area itself I recommend walking, as some of neighborhoods you walk through give you terrific insight into Nepalese culture (children walking to school, mother washing clothes, local restaurants, etc).

 One of the best places in the city to get a proper view of Mt.
-Everest and maybe get to pet a monkey!
+Everest (and maybe to pet a monkey!)